QuLab-VU/DIP_rate_NatMeth2015/README.md

 ([https://cran.r-project.org/web/packages/drc/drc.pdf](https://cran.r-project.org/web/packages/drc/drc.pdf)).

 The data used in this example are the raw breast cancer (MDA-MB-231) cell counts for rotenone and phenformin treatments.
-They can be found in the file `example_dipDRC/dipDRC_example_data.csv`.
+They can be found in the file `dipDRC_example_data.csv` within the `example_dipDRC` directory.
 The data are from a single experiment with two technical replicates.
 The data file is structured as a seven-column matrix with the following headers:
 1) `time`
 2) `cell.count`